Volunteer Handbook

 Volunteer Recognition Events

 Volunteers are essential to the success of the Alachua County Library District.
-Two districtwide events are held to recognize and honor our volunteers, one for current adult volunteers and the other for current youth volunteers.
-Individual departments and library branches may plan and hold special events for their volunteers.
+Districtwide events are held to recognize and honor our volunteers, one for current adult volunteers and the other for current youth volunteers.
+Individual departments and library branches may plan and hold separate events for their volunteers.

 Volunteer Task Assignment